nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

     }
 	```

-    Note that the styles defined are identical to the **www** version of the _index.css_ file, with the exception of these element:
+    Note that the styles defined in this new CSS file are identical to the `www\css\index.css`, with the exception of these element:

     ````css
     .ui-bar-inherit.ui-header.header {